dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 1. Else, if `element` is an asynchronous `await for-in` element:

     1. Evaluate the stream expression to a value `stream`.

-It is a dynamic error if `stream` is not an instance of a class that implements `Stream`.
+    1. If `stream` is not an instance of a class that implements `Stream`, throw a dynamic error.

     1. Pause the subscription of any surrounding `await for` loop in the current method.